Paintings & cards by Lucy. Inspired by her local environment of atmospheric skies, sea, boats & rocks.

 My grandfather was often with us and, whilst being a builder and decorator, he would spend his spare time making rugs, doing marquetry and making ornaments from objects found on the seashore.

-However, when I reached my last two years of schooling and I was trying to decide what to do next, my father said to me.
-‘Don’t do art, you’ll never make a living like that! …. and indeed he had struggled himself.
+However, when I reached my last two years of schooling and was trying to decide what to do next, my father said to me.
+‘Don’t do art, you’ll never make a living like that!’ …. and indeed he had struggled himself.
 So, I turned to music, which was my profession for the next 40 years.
 I continued to sew, making a number of concert dresses over the years, but I had little time for anything else.

-It wasn’t until I was in my late 50’s that I reintroduced art into my life.
+It wasn’t until I was in my late 50s that I reintroduced art into my life.
 I joined Arran Visual Arts and started to take part in various workshops, later running a craft group for people with social needs.

-Then after moving to Switzerland in 2016, I joined an art class there, so that I could enjoy art and learn French the ‘natural’ way.
+Then, after moving to Switzerland in 2016, I joined an art class there so that I could enjoy art and learn French the ‘natural’ way.

 I have never looked back.
 My interest in art and painting was rekindled.
-I have now been painting since 2017 and I started to lead an art class for migrants in 2018.
-Then in 2023 I found an association where I could share a studio and paint alongside others.
+I have now been painting since 2017, and I started to lead an art class for migrants in 2018.
+Then, in 2023, I found an association where I could share a studio and paint alongside others.

 My father continued to paint until he was 98 and gave me much encouragement in his final years along with an endless list of criticism!
-To me it is still a learning curve and I am still experimenting with new ideas, subjects and media.
+To me, it is still a learning curve, and I am still experimenting with new ideas, subjects, and media.
 I love doing portraits (though a challenge) and landscapes and, although I often start with a photograph, it is a joy to be able to be inventive and bring the subject to life, taking out what I don’t like and adding things in.

 Location